Ceramic surface replacement – but is it possible minimally-invasively?

 3.1 First attempts in the 1970s

-The idea of not completely removing the femoral head, but only covering it with a prosthetic cap, emerged as early as the 1970s.
-The first models of the so-called surface replacement of the hip were tested using various materials at that time.
+The idea of not completely removing the femoral head, but only covering it with a prosthetic cap, originated in the 1970s.
+Early models of this so-called hip surface replacement were tested at that time using various materials.

 The concept was equally attractive to patients and surgeons:

-• Maximum bone preservation – particularly valuable for young patients who have to live with the prosthesis for many decades.
+- Maximum bone preservation – especially valuable for young patients who will have to live with the prosthesis for many decades.

-• More natural anatomy – due to the preservation of the femoral neck, the original leverage ratios and muscle attachments remain largely intact.
+- More natural anatomy – by preserving the femoral neck, the original leverage and muscle attachments are largely maintained.

-• Easier revision – if the prosthesis needs to be replaced at some point, all options remain open because the bone in the thigh remains largely intact.
+- Easier revision – if the prosthesis ever needs to be replaced, all options are open, as the bone in the thigh remains largely intact.

 However, the first generations already had to struggle with significant problems: The anchoring of the caps was technically difficult, and the materials used at the time (e.g. Teflon or early metals) proved to be not very durable.
 Many implants loosened again after a few years.